 When you start your course you’ll meet hundreds of fellow students, logging in to forums from all over the world.
 You’ll find people just like you, and people who are completely different, all ready to share in this unique experience with you.
 You’re sure to forge friendships which will last a lifetime.

 So there you have it.
-Online study, laid out in all its glory.
-We hope that this has helped you make a decision about whether it is for you.
-If you’d like to grill us some more on the pros and cons of going back to uni, feel free to leave us a comment below.
+Online study, laid out in all its glory – we hope that this has helped you make a decision about whether it is for you.
+If you’ve got questions or concerns, don’t hesitate to contact one of OUA’s friendly student advisors.